 HAVOCA – Help for Adult Victims Of Child Abuse

 If this is the first time you have visited this site please feel free to browse around and explore our hundreds of useful pages about the road to recovery.
-HAVOCA’s ethos believes that every single child abuse survivor has the ability to survive and lead a more fulfilling life.
+HAVOCA’s ethos believes that every single child abuse victim has the ability to survive and lead a more fulfilling life.

 Every Survivor has the right to become a Thriver.

+HAVOCA was established in 2001 to provide support and direction to any adult who has experienced child abuse.
+This experience may be first hand, or as a loved one of a survivor, or as a support worker for the victims of child abuse.
 The HAVOCA resource provides a wealth of information online and at the same time allows people to connect through The HAVOCA Survivor Forums.
 In doing so HAVOCA provides direction and friendship to survivors worldwide.

 Together, as a survivors’ community, HAVOCA provides the medium to break the silence and help individuals recover from their trauma.

 Find-a-therapist.
 HAVOCA recommends that child abuse survivors receive professional help.

 Support Group.
 Support Groups and Organisations for child abuse survivors in your area.

 Survivor Forum.
 There are over 3000 child abuse survivors on our forums who share and support each other.

 About Us.
 HAVOCA has been supporting child abuse survivors since 2001!